Chapter 21:

 "Of course!
 It's a portmanteau!"
 Noriko continued her dance display.
 "We wanted something positive sounding, along with an innuendo to the light of death.
 DeLightful expresses us perfectly, doesn't it?"

 I just have to keep playing along, long enough for her to trust me.
 "Interesting.
-But even if my life is lame, it's gonna take more than fancy names to convince me to commit suicide with you."
+But even if my life is lame, it's gonna take more than fancy names to convince me to kill myself with you."

-"I already offered you my body," she chuckled "Not sure if I should be insulted or not that you rejected me."
+"I already offered you my body," she chuckled "Not sure if I should be insulted or proud that you rejected me."

 "Resisting definitely wasn't easy," I said as I sat down and faced a distant inferno.
-"But it wouldn't make sense to force you into something you don't want right before you kill yourself."
+"But it wouldn't make sense to force you into something you don't want right before you commit suicide."

 "Who said I didn't want it?"
 She plopped down right beside me, pressing her upper thighs and shoulder against mine.
 "I want you, Kazuma, and you want me too.
 It'd feel great to have sex with the girl every other guy can only masturbate to, wouldn't it?"

 In our school, Noriko harbored a reputation of being an unattainable, unapproachable beauty—which only made her that much more desired.
-Since befriending her, multiple guys had approached me and asked what my relationship with her was.
-Insinuating she was the sexual fantasy of half the boys here would not be an exaggeration.
+Since befriending her, multiple guys had asked me what my relationship with her was.
+Insinuating she was the sexual fantasy of half the boys here wouldn't be an exaggeration.

-"L-Let's save that for when I make a decision about suicide," I stammered, scooting away from her.
+"L-Let's save that for later maybe," I stammered, scooting away from her.
 Resisting takes everything I have!

 We sat quietly to ourselves for a minute as we marveled at the burning mountains far ahead of us.
-Noriko's spectacular, lavender eyes absorbed every detail like a thirsty sponge.
-Suddenly, she pointed her finger straight ahead.
+Noriko's spectacular, lavender eyes absorbed every detail like a parched sponge.
+Then, she pointed her finger straight ahead.

 "Death is like fire," she stated.
 "People are scared of it because they don't understand it, and judge solely on surface level observations.
 For fire: steel melts, wood burns, flesh chars, water evaporates, gasses ignite—but fire also cooks your food, keeps you warm, and breathes life to stained glass.
 Two sides to every coin, so to speak."

 I pulled in one leg to my chest and hugged it.
-"Basically, death is just misunderstood then?
+"Basically, death is just misunderstood?
 And it can offer just as much as life?"

 "Yeah!
-Yeah!" she giddily nodded, like my reply just made her day.
-"Life is beautiful, but I want to show you everything death has to offer.
+Yeah!" she giddily nodded as if my reply made her day.
+"Life is beautiful, but I want to show you everything death has to offer too.
 Will you let me, Kazuma?"

 It took all I had to forgo grabbing and comforting her in my arms.
-What did you go through to become like this, Noriko?
+What did you go through to become like this?
 Why didn't you tell me all this earlier?
+I could have helped.

 "How do you save someone who doesn't want to be saved?" she said.
 "Was that your idea?
 Stall for a week to figure out how to stop me from killing myself?"